Daveboggi/made-template/project/project-plan.md

 ## Main Question

 <!-- Think about one main question you want to answer based on the data. -->
-Do electric vehicles have a significant impact on the co2 emission value and airquality in germany?
+Do electric vehicles have a significant impact on the co2 emission value in germany?

 ## Description

 <!-- Describe your data science project in max.
 200 words.
 Consider writing about why and how you attempt it. -->
-This project faces the topic emobility in sense of analyzing the impact of electric vehicles on the air quality and especially the CO2 emission in germany.
-Moreover should be analyzed, if other travel possibilites are better for the environment.
-This could be used to think about future travel possibilities.
+This project faces the topic emobility in sense of analyzing the impact of electric vehicles on the CO2 emission in germany.
+The CO2 emission value will be analyzed from 2014 until 2020 in germany and from 2018 to 2022 in Münster.
+Compared to that the project analyzes the registration of new vehicles for different driving opportunities (e.g. electric, hybrid, petrol, ...).

 ## Datasources